justvinny/pass-vault-kotlin-android/README.md

 - **viewmodels** — All the architecture component ViewModels live here.

 # Testing
 - **Unit Tests** — Uses JUnit4, JUnitParams (easy paramaterized tests), Turbine (library to make testings Flows easier) and Coroutines Test (necessary to test flows).
 Primarily tested ViewModels and Utility classes not related to the UI.
-These is our most important tests especially once I finish the compose migration as I will be hosting state to the ViewModel for all compose screens.
-This makes it easier to unit test states related to the screen without tightly coupling them to the UI which relies on the Android API.
+These are our most important tests.
+This is especially the case once I finish the compose migration as I will be hosting state to the ViewModel for all compose screens.
+This makes it easier to unit test states related to the screen without having to perform Instrumentation tests instead as those are tightly coupled with the Android API.
 - **Instrumentation Tests** — Uses Espresso with Hamcrest.
 Tested all the UI related classes such as Activities and Fragments.
-Not as important as the ViewModel unit tests should cover most cases once the migration is over.
+This is not as important anymore as the ViewModel unit tests should cover most cases once the migration is over.
 - **Hilt** — Dependency injection framework.
-In our tests specifically, we use this to swap the Database with a Fake using Room's in-memory database builder as we do not want our production DB to be affected.
+In our tests specifically, we use this to swap the Database with a Fake using Room's in-memory database builder as we do not want our production database to be affected during tests.

 # Continuous Integration (CI)
 - **GitHub Actions** — Uses GitHubActions to automatically run Unit tests during pull requests on non-main branches and merges to main.
 Did not include UI testing to the CI as running an Android Emulator takes a significant time which means it'll be expensive.
 This is undesirable as I am only using the free tier for GitHub actions which hard caps me to 2,000 minutes per month.